wrouesnel/aws-sso/README.md

 with lots of subcommands is likely to lead to keyring access failurs which will lead to command failures.
 Effort has been made to mitigate this, but it's an issue with the underlying subsystems - try and use parallel scripts which only sequentially request credentials.

+The Selenium implementation is Firefox specific and I have not tested it with anything else.